yvesmarinho/ByteStash/README.md

 ## Tech Stack
 - Frontend: React, Tailwind CSS
 - Backend: Node.js, Express
-- Database: PostgreSQL
-- Containerisation: Docker
+- Containerisation: Docker with Electron

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any improvements or bug fixes.